olacloud/Run-Jenkins-and-run-docker-commands-in-a-Kubernetes-Pod/README.md

-Run Jenkins and run docker commands in a Kubernetes Pod Run Jenkins in kubernetes and in order to execute Docker commands inside Jenkins nodes, we run the docker:dind Docker image inside the same pod.
+Run Jenkins and docker commands in a Kubernetes Pod Run Jenkins in kubernetes and in order to execute Docker commands inside Jenkins nodes, we run the docker:dind Docker image inside the same pod. \
+**To do this we**

 1. Create a namespace called jenkins
 2. Create a persistent storage with a PVC(Persistent Volume Claim)